Git User check

 Sometimes, after cloning a repository from a corporate git server and sending several commits to it, you realize that you forgot to change the user settings in git.

-This extension is written to avoid this.
+This extension was written to avoid that.

 You only need to define three parameters.
 The first is the domain that the extension will look for in the origin section of the repository that you opened in VSCode.

 That’s it!
-The extension will warn you that you are working with a repository for which user settings should be set (if they are not set).
-Clicking on the “Overwrite” button will automatically add the necessary parameters to the git settings of the current project.
+The extension will warn you that you are working with a repository for which user settings should be set (if they are not already set).
+Clicking the “Overwrite” button will automatically add the necessary parameters to the git settings of the current project.